 * refining the vegetable production cycle,

-* planting more fruit trees,
+* planting more fruit and forest trees,

 * building accommodation units for guests,